hansake/partly-working-gcc-compiler-for-z80/README.md

 The script: ./makeandtest_gcc_i686.sh will build and test the compiler for a 32 bit i686 host that generates code for a 32 bit i686 target.
-This was created to be able to find out which workarounds that is needed to be able to build the compiler for a 32 bit i686 host that generates code for the z80.
+This was created to be able to find out which workarounds that are needed to be able to build the compiler for a 32 bit i686 host that generates code for the z80.

 The other scripts: ./clearall_gcc_z80_i686.sh, ./clearall_gcc_z80.sh and ./clearall_gcc_i686.sh